FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/what-is-oauth.md

 First, an authorization flow is used to authenticate and authorize a third-party service.
 After that, an access token is generated and shared with the third-party service which allows specific information to be accessed.
 Passwords are never shared because OAuth lets you authorize an application to communicate with another on your behalf.

 Instead of passing authentication data between customers and service providers, an OAuth token is provided.
 Therefore, developers get access to end-user data in a more secure manner.
-In this article, you’ll learn how OAuth works, how versions 1 and 2 differ, and why you should use OAuth2 instead of your own authorization solution.
+In this article, you’ll learn how OAuth works, how versions 1 and 2 differ, and why you should use OAuth instead of your own authorization solution.

 ## Why OAuth